alexweissman/bootsole/README.md

 | text   | NavTextBuilder   |
 | link   | NavLinkBuilder   |

 All `NavComponentBuilder` objects support the `@align` directive, which describes how the component will be aligned within the navbar.
 Permitted values include `left`, `right`, and `inherit`.
 All templates for classes derived from `NavComponentBuilder` should use a `_align` placeholder, where the corresponding component will try to place the CSS classes for alignment.

+All `NavComponentBuilder` objects support the `@css_classes` and `@data` directives.

 ##### NavBuilder